d3f34t3d/wordle/docs/design_systems.md

 # Design System Documentation

 ## Overview
-This document details the design and implementation of the Wordle game variant developed by Areeb Akazai & Aydin Yalcinkaya.
-It covers the JavaScript logic, HTML structure, CSS styling, and the PHP backend handling game logic and session management.
+This document describes the design and implementation of the Wordle game variant developed by Areeb Akazai & Aydin Yalcinkaya.
+It covers JavaScript logic, HTML structure, CSS styling, and the integration of a PHP backend with a database for managing game logic and player data.

 ## HTML Structure
 - **Game Container**: